wbzhou2001/wbzhou2001.github.io/index.md

 My research interests lie in developing data-driven and computational methods for social good, blending **machine learning, statistics, and operations research**.
-My works span areas such as generative modeling, uncertainty quantification, sequential analysis, and causal inference.
+My works span areas such as generative modeling, sequential analysis, uncertainty quantification and causal inference.
 Some of my application fields include sustainability, public health, and seismology.

 ## Papers